Appearance

 - Workflow graph layout persistence for the visual Trading Clone Block.

-- Asset latest-data endpoint for workflow data review.
+- Latest-data endpoint for workflow data stream review.

 - Effective context resolver that reads structured SQLite memories.